pedrosourem/av_test/README.md

 Bottlenecks:

-    1. The categorized form (exit_reason) is the only source of information regarding why employees leave the company, but the specific descriptions for each category are not provided.
+    1. The only source of information regarding why employees leave the company is the categorized form (exit_reason), but the descriptions for each category are not provided.

-    2. It is not possible to extract employee location based on geographical data, as there is no specific column or field available for this information.
+    2. There is no specific column available for employee location.

-    3. Updated the dept_emp source table so all emp_no in the employees table matches with a department in the departments table.
+    3. The dept_emp source table is missing some employee id (emp_no), resulting in missing department number in the joined table.

 Plan of action to solve the bottlenecks:

+    - Review the data source to find the missing data of exit_reasons descriptions and employee location.

-    - Analyze the current process for collecting employee exit reasons, employee geographical location, and data in the dept_emp table.
+    - Analyze the process of updating and collecting the dept_emp table to retrieve the most up-to-date information.
-    - Update the current process to collect and include the missing columns.
-    - Update dept_emp table.